Veterinary medical center

 Our commitment

-With a new medical center, we will provide our animals with the best care possible into the future.
-Our commitment continues with the training of tomorrow’s veterinarians and inspiring our guests to more deeply care about animal stewardship and conservation.
+With a new medical center, we will continue to provide our animals with the best care possible into the future.
+Our ongoing commitment remains with training tomorrow’s veterinarians and inspiring our guests to more deeply care about animal stewardship and conservation.
 The following beliefs guide us:

 The new medical center will: